red-the-random-dev/FunkinCTRL/README.md

 # FunkinCTRL
-Utility to enhance your FNF gameplay by use of Lego EV3 electric guitar.
+Utility to enhance your Friday Night Funkin' gameplay by use of Lego EV3 electric guitar.

 # How to get started?